 Discussions about their relative nutritional value generally begin by organizing them into five different groups pictured and described in the included slide show.

 Nutrition experts suggest eating two and one-half cups of vegetables per day, divided among all the vegetable groups.
 All great cooks know there exist multiple ways to prepare vegetables that appeal to a wide array of pallets.
 Serving raw vegetables with a dip of one type or another satisfies many a party goer.
 Roasted, baked, boils and microwaved vegetables cooked in sauces from the stand by cheese sauces to vinaigrettes sell in households around the world.

 Today represents the best time to get started on regularly serving vegetables during meal time and snack time.
 Raw, steamed, baked or fried, vegetables, an integral part of every diet, can be prepared as a side dish or stand-along meal.
-Click on one of the tabs to read more about any of the top ten vegetable recipes.
+Click on one of the tabs to read more about any of these five fabulous vegetable recipes.